2024

 • Give each team a sheet of paper and a time limit (let them use their phones or computers).

-The idea behind the Paper Plane Challenge is to see how teams utilize their time.
+The Paper Plane Challenge aims to see how teams utilize their time.

-By the end of the activity, you can find out how thorough your team members are in their process.
+You can find out how thorough your team members are in their processes by the end of the activity.

 11. Sneak a Peek Game

-Sneak a Peek requires teams to build a replica of what the activity leader has built, after taking only a single glance at the structure.
-This game tests leadership skills of the team leader as well as group members.
+Sneak a Peek requires teams to build a replica of what the activity leader has built after only glancing at the structure.
+This game tests the leadership skills of the team leader and group members.

 Here’s a step-by-step process of the activity:

-• Provide your team with some blocks of Lego.
+• Provide your team with some Lego blocks.

 • Build a structure yourself and hide it from all teams.